DavidVujic/python-polylith/projects/polylith-cli/README.md

 hatch new --init
 ```

-Add the Polylith CLI as a dev dependency in `pyproject.toml:
+Add the Polylith CLI as a dev dependency in `pyproject.toml`:

 ``` toml
 dependencies = ["polylith-cli~=0.1.0"]